hubeiyichangzy/git-hook/readme.txt

-try to use git hook to record some information .sasssdfadsfsd
+try to use git hook to record some information .sasssdfadsfasdsad	sd